 North Yorkshire County Council adopted its Statement of Community Involvement (SCI) in July 2006.
-It was subsequently updated in 2013.
-The AMR is required to review how the County Council has met the commitments and standards set out within the SCI.
+It was subsequently updated in 2013 and it is against this that the Minerals and Waste Joint Plan was produced.
+On 1st April 2023 North Yorkshire County Council combined with the seven District and Borough Councils to form the Unitary Authority North Yorkshire Council.
+North Yorkshire Council have produced a revised SCI which is available to view at Statement of Community Involvement.
+The AMR is required to review how the Council has met the commitments and standards set out within the SCI.
 The criteria to be used to assess the need for a review of the SCI are whether it:

-- Sets out the process of community involvement in the local plan preparation and planning application process in an accessible way; - Proposes appropriate techniques for community involvement; - Involves the community effectively; - Meets the requirements of relevant regulations and guidance
+- Sets out the process of community involvement in the local plan preparation and planning application process in an accessible way; - Proposes appropriate techniques for community involvement; - Involves the community effectively: - Meets the requirements of relevant regulations and guidance